Vardot/drimage_improved/README.txt

  * You may want to disable Responsive Image Style module, since this module is meant to replace that one.

- * (optional) If you are using an Apache webserver you can use custom htaccess rewrite rules to lower the load on your server and have existing files be loaded directly instead of bootstrapping Drupal.
-   Use this snippet in your composer file:
-     "extra": {
-         "drupal-scaffold": {
-             "file-mapping": {
-                 "[web-root]/.htaccess": {
-                     "prepend": "web/modules/contrib/drimage_improved/htaccess.prepend.txt"
-                 }
-             }
-         }
-     }

 CONFIGURATION
 -------------